 2) Go to the casino with someone who knows what to do at the blackjack table, and visit at a less crowded time.

 3) Stick to your basic strategy, no matter what “experts” at the table say.
+This is one of the most important 12 Blackjack Tips For Beginners.
 Get comfortable with your strategy play, not what others say – and they will let their thoughts be known.
 Be strong.
 The playing decisions of other players on your table have no effect in the long run on your odds of winning – or vice versa.
 Remember, Blackjack is not a team sport.
 Always use the basic playing strategy regardless of how other players play their hand, how much you bet, and whether you lost or won your previous sessions.

 4) Don’t play any game that pays 6-5 (or worse, even money) for a blackjack.
 Play only on tables where blackjack is paid at 3-2.

 5) Play on tables where the dealer manually shuffles the cards.
 It is interesting to watch for beginners and gives you a chance to catch your breath, and even interact with the dealer a little.

 6) Scout the tables to find the most liberal playing rules.
 A 3:2 payoff for a blackjack is a good rules to look for.
 By the way, dealer standing on all 17s (including soft 17), doubling down on any two cards, and after splitting pairs aregreat also.
 In addition, surrender is good if you are aware of that strategy.
 Most casinos don’t offer surrender outside of Atlantic City (or what’s left in AC)

 Side Bets anyone?

 7) Don’t make the Insurance wager no matter how much money you wagered on your hand.
 As a result, Insurance is a sucker bet.